Will the sun still shine on renewable energy tomorrow?

 Renewables slowed by protectionism and trade tariffs

-Rochelle Gluzman, spokesperson for REN2, an international policy network that promotes the development of renewables worldwide, says that despite the setbacks, momentum for solar and other clean energy sources remains strong.
+Rana Adib, Executive Director of REN21, an international policy network that promotes the development of renewables worldwide, says that despite the setbacks, momentum for solar and other clean energy sources remains strong.
 Power grids and energy storage are becoming a priority for many countries.

 “However, protectionism, tariff escalation, and high financing costs could slow the deployment of renewables,” she tells Swissinfo.